harshh-0304/harshh-0304/README.md

 ### 👨‍💻 About Me

 I'm a software developer with a passion for backend development and a focus on building practical, real-world applications.
 I’ve worked with both **.NET Core MVC** and the **MERN stack**, and I enjoy turning ideas into working solutions through clean code and solid database design.
-I'm always learning — currently diving deeper into Microsoft technologies and scalable system design.
+I'm always learning — currently diving deeper into Microsoft technologies and scalable system desig
 ---

 ### 🛠️ Tech Stack